Currently Drilling Two Carlin-Style Projects in Nevada

-New Placer Dome is currently trading below C$0.50… and is offering significant value considering the potential of current projects.
+New Placer Dome is currently trading below C$0.25… and is offering significant value considering the potential of current projects.
 The company has three high-grade projects in Nevada, with two being drilled right now, and results due out any day!

 This is a Nevada-focused company with quality projects.
 And the zip code goes a long way given Nevada is the fourth-largest gold-producing region in the world and is consistently ranked globally as top place to discover mineral deposits and build mines.

 Over 80% of gold production in the U.S. comes from Nevada, and it ranks in the top three globally on the Fraser Institute’s “investment attractiveness index”.

 It’s notorious for its “Carlin-style” or “Carlin-type” deposits — sediment-hosted, disseminated gold deposits that contain dissolved or “invisible” gold only found through drilling and assaying.

 This is one of the most sought after types of deposits in the world because of their low cost of production.

 And New Placer Dome is actively drilling two of them, with early success already.

 Kinsley Mountain Project - The Golden Arrow in the Quiver of New Placer Dome Gold Corp